talasjudit/QIB_tech_assessment/genome/README.md

 ```
 This will:
 1. Run minimap2 to map `genome.fa` against itself
-2. Parse the output file to identidy repeats and calculate their lenghts
+2. Parse the output file to identify repeats and calculate their lenghts
 3. Calculate the longest repeat
 4. Count the number of repeats between 6 and 7kb in length.